philpep/test-driven-infrastructure-example/README.rst

 - Easy to install
 - Easy to use
 - Speed testing
-- Usable on normal developer hardware
+- Usable on normal hardware
 - Usable on a CI server
+- Should test a full deployment (i.e. on a not yet provisioned system).
-- Should test both full and upgrade deployment
+- Should test an upgrade deployment (i.e. on an already provisioned system).

 The stack